Amr-helmy0/Amr-helmy0/README.md

 - 📫 My linked in account: [here](https://www.linkedin.com/in/amr-helmy-dev/) **or** [https://www.linkedin.com/in/amr-helmy-dev/](https://www.linkedin.com/in/amr-helmy-dev/)

+- 📫 How to reach me : [here](amrhe4030@gmail.com)**or** **amrhe4030@gmail.com**

 - 💬 I am a talented, ambitious and hardworking person, with extensive web development skills and experience. **m**

-- 📫 How to reach me : [here](amrhe4030@gmail.com)**or** **amrhe4030@gmail.com**
+- 🌱 I’m currently learning Web Development HTML,CSS,Javascript ,React
+- 🌱 I’m currently learning **tons of things about tons of stuff.**
+- 💞️ I’m looking to collaborate on Any Project that can help me to improve my skills
+- 🙏 I hope to work in a great place. looking for a company which offers me a stable and positive atmosphere

 <h3 align="left">Connect with me:</h3>
 <p align="left">